- Notary Stamps

 Do I need to purchase a Missouri notary stamp?
 What notary supplies do I need when I become a Missouri notary?

-When becoming a Missouri notary, in order to perform notarial acts in the state of Missouri, you need at a minimum a Missouri notary stamp or a Missouri embossing seal and a Missouri notary record book.
+After becoming a Missouri notary, in order to perform notarial acts in the state of Missouri, you need a Missouri notary stamp or a Missouri embossing seal and a Missouri notary record book.
 The Missouri record book is also referred to as a journal.
-A Missouri notary stamp or Missouri embossing notary seal must meet at least the following requirements:
+A Missouri notary stamp or Missouri embossing notary seal must meet the following requirements:

 1. It must be a rubber stamp or an embossing seal.